Tyntesfield: Redevelopment

-In 1854 William Gibbs commissioned John Gregory Crace, an architect he was already using elsewhere, to redesign and decorate the principal rooms at Tyntesfield.
+In 1854 William Gibbs commissioned John Gregory Crace, an interior decorator he was already using elsewhere, to redesign and decorate the principal rooms at Tyntesfield.
 These new designs included gilded panelling, woodwork, moulding and chimneypieces all in the Gothic style.

 Rebuilding work did not begin in earnest until 1863, when William Gibbs had the property substantially remodelled in a Gothic Revival style.
 William Cubitt & Co. were the builders and John Norton was the architect.
 Norton's design enveloped the original house.
 He added an extra floor, two new wings and towers.
 Norton emphasised the importance of architectural continuity in restoration and rebuilding relating to several historical periods.
 As a result, while some walls remained plain, others were adorned with Gothic and naturalistic carvings to fit in with the previous architectural styles.

 Design

-The house is built of two types of Bath Stone, and is highly picturesque, bristling with turrets and possessing an elaborate roof.
+The house is built of two types of Bath stone, and is highly picturesque, bristling with turrets and possessing an elaborate roof.
 The combined effect of the architecture and chosen materials has been described by journalist Sir Simon Jenkins as "severe".
-During restoration, stonemasons either conserved or, on occasion, copy-carving new sections, carving new mouldings to replace standard architectural elements that formed the weathering, as well repointing most of the miles of lime pointing.
+During restoration, stonemasons either conserved or, on occasion, copy-carved new sections, carving new mouldings to replace standard architectural elements that formed the weathering, as well as repointing most of the miles of lime pointing.
 All stone was accurately matched to the original, with Veyzeys quarry near Tetbury providing Cotswold oolitic limestone.
 The house, which includes the servants' wing and the chapel, was made a Grade II* listed building in 1973, and has since been upgraded to Grade I.

 The front (facing east over the gardens towards Backwell Hill) and north (entrance courtyard) are faced in one shade of ochreous Bath Stone, while the south (rear), which is mainly allocated to the service area and servants quarters, is faced in cheaper red-tinged Draycott marble rubble, and has some plastered finishes.
-All facades have many Gothic main windows, Tudor oriel windows, chimneys and attic dormers.
+All façades have many Gothic main windows, Tudor oriel windows, chimneys and attic dormers.
 Norton topped the design with an irregular roof, its various pitches and gables emphasising the building's asymmetrical architecture.
 The final external addition was a huge ironwork conservatory by Hart, Son, Peard and Co. to the rear.
 The result was described by novelist Charlotte Mary Yonge, a cousin of Blanche Gibbs, as "like a church in spirit".

 The interiors were also in the Gothic style.
 Crace was again engaged to remodel the interiors, in some places extending or adapting his initial works, in others providing new schemes.
-Other notable features of the house are glass by Powell and Wooldridge, ironwork by Hart, Son, Peard and Co. and mosaics by Salviati.
+Other notable features of the house are glass by James Powell and Harry Ellis Wooldridge, ironwork by Hart, Son, Peard and Co. and mosaics by Salviati.
 George Plucknett was Cubitt's foreman, who was related to James Plunkett of Collier and Plucknett, furniture makers of Warwick.
 The result was that Gibbs ordered a number of specially commissioned pieces from the firm, including a fully fitted bathroom for his wife.
 All of these fine pieces of craftsmanship were added to by Gibb's expanding collection of artworks.